Smooth Min-Max Monotonic Networks: Background

 with weights $\w^{(k,j)}\in (\mathbb{R}^+_0)^d$ and bias $b^{(k,j)}\in\mathbb R$.
 Then all $h_k$ outputs within a group $k$ are combined via

 and the output of the network is given by

 For classification tasks, $y$ can be interpreted as the logit.
-To ensure positivity of weights during unconstrained optimization, we encode each weight $w^{(k,j)}_i$ by an unconstrained parameter $z^{(k,j)}_i$, where $w^{(k,j)}_i=\exp\big(z^{(k,j)}_i\big)$ \citep{sill:97} or $w^{(k,j)}_i$ results from squaring \citep{daniels:2010} or applying the exponential linear function \citep{cole2019avoiding} to $z^{(k,j)}_i$ The order of the minimum and maximum computations in the architecture can be reversed \citep{daniels:2010}.

-The convex combination of concave functions gives the following asymptotic approximation capability: \begin{theorem}[\citealp{sill:97}] Let $\f(\x)$ be any continuous, bounded monotonic function with bounded partial derivatives, mapping $[0,1]^D$ to $\mathbb R$.
-Then there exists a function $\fnet(\x)$ which can be implemented by a monotonic network such that $|\f(\x)-\fnet(\x)|<\epsilon$ for any $\epsilon>0$ and any $\x\in[0,1]^d$. \end{theorem} We refer to \cite{sill:97} and \cite{daniels:2010} for a proof and further information about MM networks.
+To ensure positivity of weights during unconstrained optimization, we encode each weight $w^{(k,j)}_i$ by an unconstrained parameter $z^{(k,j)}_i$, where $w^{(k,j)}_i=\exp\big(z^{(k,j)}_i\big)$ \citep{sill:97} or $w^{(k,j)}_i$ results from squaring \citep{daniels:2010} or applying the exponential linear function \citep{cole2019avoiding} to $z^{(k,j)}_i$.
+The order of the minimum and maximum computations can be reversed \citep{daniels:2010}.
+The convex combination of concave functions gives the following asymptotic approximation capability: \begin{theorem}[\citealp{sill:97,daniels:2010}] Let $\f(\x)$ be any continuous, bounded monotonic function with bounded partial derivatives, mapping $[0,1]^d$ to $\mathbb R$.
+Then there exists a function $\fnet(\x)$ which can be implemented by a monotonic network such that $|\f(\x)-\fnet(\x)|<\epsilon$ for any $\epsilon>0$ and any $\x\in[0,1]^d$. \end{theorem}

-\subsection{Related work}
+\subsection{Related Work}

-\paragraph{Lattice layers.} Neural networks with lattice layers constitute a state-of-the-art approach for incorporating monotonicity constraints \cite{fard:16,you:17,gupta2019incorporate,yanagisawa2022hierarchical}.
+\paragraph{Lattice layers.} Neural networks with lattice layers constitute a state-of-the-art approach for incorporating monotonicity constraints \citep{fard:16,you:17,gupta2019incorporate,yanagisawa2022hierarchical}.
 A lattice layer defines a hypercube with $L^d$ vertices.
 The integer hyperparameter $L>1$ defines the granularity of the hypercube and $d$ is the input dimensionality, which is replaced by the number of input features with monotonicity constraints in \emph{hierarchical lattice layers} (HLLs, \citealp{yanagisawa2022hierarchical}).
 In contast to the original lattice approaches, a HLL can be trained by unconstrained gradient-based-optimization.
 The $L^d$ scaling of the number of parameters is a limiting factor.
-For larger $d$, the task has to be broken down using an ensemble of several lattice layers, each handling fewer constraints \cite{fard:16}
+For larger $d$, the task has to be broken down using an ensemble of several lattice layers, each handling fewer constraints \citep{fard:16}.